horengo/multitemporal_multifactor_corridors/README.md

    run the GEE code for the generation of cost surfaces.
 3. The Global Reservoir and Dam Database (GRanD), whcih can be downloaded at https://www.globaldamwatch.org/directory Please, note that the GRanD has now been superseded by the The GDW (v1) consensus global database.
    In order to use the database, please, download it from the provided link and upload in your GEE assets repository.
-Then substitute the name of the asset in code line 99.
+Then substitute the name of the asset in code (line 99 in the GEE code provided).

 ## For the generation of corridors
 GRASS GIS needs to be installed locally